 Thank you for making the commitment to be a festival host!

 If you have any questions, contact one of the Vice Presidents of Festivals:

 Nancy Ludwig (VP-I of Festivals)

 We look forward to having you join us for the ______(date) SCVA Festival at ______ High School.

 The festival will begin promptly at __pm.
 The auditorium will be open and the stage available for warmups beginning one hour before.
 Warmups will be on a first-come, first-served basis with a five-minute time limit if other groups are waiting.There will be ___(number) sections of choral risers onstage along with a ____(type) piano.
 Please let me know if you have any special needs, such as handicapped accessibility, chairs for instrumentalists or page turners, music stands, solo mics, etc.

 You will need to bring two copies of each selection (no illegal photocopies!) for the adjudicators, and you will need to bring your own recording device (BYORD) for recorded adjudicator comments.
+Most directors use the voice memo recorder app that is pre-installed on many smartphones.
 Please have a student or parent ready to assist the adjudicator with operating the device if needed.
 If no recording device is provided, you will receive two written adjudications.

 _______ High School is located at __________.
 Please let me know if you need more detailed directions.